 Showcasing Happy Customers’ Testimonials

 In today’s digitalized world, more than 72% of people make their decision based on reviews and testimonials.
 Customer testimonials can be used for building trust and developing connections with new leads.
+Aside from customers, employee testimonials also play a significant role.
+A video testimonial by employees can provide an inclusive insight into your business’ operations, thus reinforcing trust and credibility among your clientele.
 Adding reviews and testimonials to the most viewed pages such as the home page, pricing, blogs, feature page, etc can help with lead conversion.

 Wrapping it Up!